-Ambient air sampling conducted at four monitoring network sites in Region 15-Harlingen during 2011 was evaluated by the Toxicology Division (TD).
+Ambient air sampling conducted at four monitoring network sites in Region 15-Harlingen during 2012 was evaluated by the Toxicology Division (TD).
 Table 1 indicates the location and monitored compounds at the four Community Air Toxics Monitoring Network sites in Region 15-Harlingen.
 Hyperlinks are provided in Table 1 for more detailed information on each monitoring site.
-The TD reviewed air monitoring summary results for VOCs, PAHs, and speciated metals data from 24-hour TSP and PM{2.5} samples collected every sixth day.
+The TD reviewed air monitoring summary results for VOCs, PAHs, and speciated metals data from 24-hour TSP and PM2.5 samples collected every sixth day.
 For a complete list of all examined chemicals, please see Lists 1, 2, and 3 in Attachment A.

 The TCEQ Monitoring Division reported the data for all chemicals evaluated in this memorandum.
-With the exception of arsenic and lead (TSP) collected at the Isla Blanca Park monitoring site, all data collected (84 VOCs, 16 PAHs, and 15 metals (PM{2.5})) for the Brownsville, Mercedes, and Mission monitoring sites met the data completeness objective of 75 percent data return.
+With the exception of VOCs collected at the Mercedes monitoring site, all data collected (84 VOCs, 16 PAHs, 15 metals (PM2.5), and 2 metals (TSP)) for the Brownsville, Mercedes, Mission, and Isla Blanca Park monitoring sites met the data completeness objective of 75 percent data return.
+The Mercedes monitoring site was deactivated on October 10, 2012; therefore, complete data are only available for first, second, and third quarters of 2012.
 Air samples collected over a 24-hour period every sixth day are designed to provide representative long-term average concentrations.
-Therefore, the TD evaluated the reported annual average concentrations for each target analyte for potential chronic health and vegetation concerns by comparing the measured chemical concentrations to their respective long-term air monitoring comparison values (AMCVs) or, for lead, the National Ambient Air Quality Standard.
+Therefore, the TD evaluated the reported annual average concentrations for each target analyte for potential chronic health and vegetation concerns by comparing the measured chemical concentrations to their respective long-term air monitoring comparison values (AMCVs) or, for lead, the applicable health comparison value.